wladislawmakowski/passt/README.md

 # passt
-passt — is a simple utility for KeePassXC purposed on keeping the password of KeePass database in safe
+passt — is a simple utility for KeePassXC purposed on keeping the password of KeePass database in safety